AbdurRehman118/DiscriNet/README.md

 ```powershell
 python app.py
 ```
-- **OCR**: Leave the "Caption" field empty.
-The app will use Gemini to extract text automatically.
+- **OCR**: Leave the "Caption" field empty to auto-extract text via Gemini.
+- **Caption-Only**: Leave the "Image" blank to test the model on text alone (uses a dummy black image internally).
-- **Policy**: The result will show which policy was matched and if it triggered a "Policy Boost".
+- **Policy**: The result shows if a "Policy Boost" was triggered.

 ### 2. Training
 To retrain the model on the Facebook Memes dataset: